PlatformLab/Arachne/wiki/KernelAPI.md

 3. `setNumCores(priorityArray[])`: Given an array of the number of cores to allocate at each priority, the kernel will asynchronously wake up the requested number of threads from their calls to `blockUntilCoreAvailable` and allow them to run on individual cores.

 ## Kernel Scheduler
 The kernel will have a new high-priority scheduling class that only allows one thread on its run queue at a time.
-It keeps track of the treads that have called `blockUntilCoreAvailable` and chooses which threads to wake up and add to a run queue when the application calls `setNumCores`.
+It keeps track of the threads that have called `blockUntilCoreAvailable` and chooses which threads to wake up and add to a run queue when the application calls `setNumCores`.
 The kernel communicates via the `coreInfoSharedMemoryPtr` (provided by `blockUntilCoreAvailable`) which core this thread is running on.

 When the kernel needs to communicate to the application that it wants a core back, it will write the number of cores it wants *the application* to have to the `yieldInfoSharedMemoryPtr` (provided by `init`).
 It does not communicate how many cores it wants back because that would require the application to write to the shared memory and create a race.